 There's a lot we can do from our current position, and as designers, it’s up to us.
 We could be that annoying person who is usually in the back claiming for better work to be done, always advocating for the best practices and processes while never taking action.

 Maybe we could jump around from company to company looking for that ideal place to work.
-Or, we could take the lead, and be the change-generators that grow with the context we’re striving to improve.
+Remember: when your client is outsourcing web design, they are doing so for a reason so be prepared to take the lead and be the change-generators that grow with the context we're striving to improve.